hdwilber/data-linked/examples/create-type.md

 Somethings to consider:
 - Do not forget that the an field spec that is intended to be an array, should have a type spec at first element.
 - You can nest / link anything together resulting a complex object.
 - `_default` and `_format` can be values or functions.
-If a function is declared, The data target will be the first parameter.
-Whatever it returns will be passed a data to the field.
+If a function is declared, in `_format` The data target will be the first parameter.
+  Whatever it returns, the data will be passed to the field.